 My wife, Molly, plays the cello.
 Normally I’m not playing, but I have been known to play a guitar on the river.
 We always bring a cello or baritone ukulele.
 Molly has a good cello and has another cello she calls her river cello.
 That’s in a hard case and some plastic bags to keep it dry.

 Above: Hot seat on the sink!
 Molly figures out how to play the cello inside the Hallmark Millner with full range of motion, Trinidad State Park, Colorado

 Molly is always striving to be better, so she’s always practicing.
-She has fun playing celtic music and it’s nice to hear that out in the wilderness.
+She has fun playing celtic music.
+It’s nice to hear that music out in the wilderness.
 She started the cello three years ago.
 Molly is a retired vocal music teacher and has always played piano.
 She has also played guitar since she was a kid back in the old folk music days.

 Above: David’s evening serenade with the baritone ukulele on the North Fork of the Flathead River west of Glacier National Park

 Occasionally people will listen in at a campground, but many times we’re not in a campground.
 That’s one of the advantages of the truck camper.
 We can go on forest service land or on a BLM road and find a place to camp.
 We get the camper level and spend the night.